Air of Authority - A History of RAF Organisation

 This was planned as a Blenheim training unit at Cranfield and was due to form in April 1941, but formation was cancelled.
 Personnel for the unit began arriving at Wing in November and it eventually formed on 15 January 1942 as a 2/3 status unit within No 7 Group, equipped with Wellingtons to train night bomber crews.
 A satellite at Cheddington was taken over in March with key personnel and equipment continuing to arrive throughout the month with the first aircraft arriving on 22 March in the form of four Ansons and the following day the first Wellington arrived.
 The first 15 members of course No 1 arrived on 21 April, with two more the following day and another 12 on the 23th, training officially beginning on 25 April.

 On 11 May it was transferred to No 92 Group (No 7 Group was redesignated), having expanded to full strength.
 Along with other OTUs it provided aircraft for the three 'Thousand Bomber' raids, 30/31 May against Cologne, 1/2 June against Essen and 25/26 June against Bremen, losing one aircraft on each of the first and last raid.
 In September Cheddington was handed over to the USAAF and in its place took over Little Horwood, being expanded to full strength the same month.
 In June 1944 it appears to have been selected to undertake, on an experimental basis, to one of the earliest units to take part in what would later be known as 'Time and Motion' studies.
 It was reduced to ¾ strength in August 1944 losing Little Horwood as a satellite but reverted to full strength in October, regaining Little Horwood as a satellite at the same time.
 From 9 April 1945, the station began to be an arrival point for aircraft transporting POWs from the continent and during the following month 32,822 personnel were returned from the continent through RAF Wing.
-As a result of the disbandment of No 92 Group, it was transferred to No 91 Group on 15 June 1945, and supposedly disbanded on 4 March 1946 but the ORB continued to report activity on the unit into April with no mention of a disbandment.
+As a result of the disbandment of No 92 Group, it was transferred to No 91 Group on 15 June 1945, and was reduced to a Care and Maintenance basis on 15 July 1946, pending re-formation.

 Officers Commanding: